Romans 8: The Spirit of life (verses 1–13)

-This section of Pauls' letter deals with the Christian's deliverance from condemnation, which is the penalty of death because of the sin people are living under, by virtue of the believer's union with Christ.
+This section of Paul's letter deals with the Christian's deliverance from condemnation, which is the penalty of death because of the sin people are living under, by virtue of the believer's union with Christ.

 Verse 1

 There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.